kyma-project/community/docs/contributing/02-contributing.md

 12. When the maintainers approve your change, merge the PR or wait until the Kyma Bot merges it for you.

+13. The PR owner is responsible for ensuring the success of the submission process, including pre- and post-jobs.
+Only after the initial analysis is done can the PR owner ask for more help from the Prow jobs owner.

+> **NOTE:** more definition about the codeowners' resposibilities can be found in the [`governance`](../governance/01-governance.md)

 ### Report an issue

 If you find a bug to report or you want to propose a new feature, go to the GitHub issue tracker of a given repository and create an issue.
 If you are not certain which repository your bug or feature relates to, raise it on the `Kyma` repository.